-Equipment Lifecycle and Warranty Coverage
+Understanding Equipment Lifecycles and Warranty Coverage

-Whether you buy or lease, IT equipment has a defined lifespan, underscored by warranty periods.
+IT equipment has a defined lifespan, underscored by warranty periods.
 Typically, laptops and computers come with a 3-year warranty, while network equipment often has a 3-5 year warranty.
 This not only indicates the expected useful life of the equipment but also assures maintenance support during this period.

 Pros: